Therapy First: Views

 Therapy First labels social transition, the act of adopting a new name, pronouns, or gender expression, and medical transition as "risky".
 The organization argues psychotherapy "should be the first-line treatment for all cases of gender dysphoria" and transition related medical care for youth "should be avoided if possible".
 Therapy First's guide for parents of trans youth, written by board member Lisa Marchiano, discourages parents and guardians from allowing their children "too much power" after coming out and details ways to avoid using their child's chosen name and pronouns.

-The organization denies that is supports conversion therapy.
+The organization denies that it supports conversion therapy.
 Panozzo's lawyer, Ilya Shapiro, who has represented the Alliance Defending Freedom, said claims they supported conversion therapy "would be false and defamatory".
 The membership application for the organization asks prospective members "Some people believe that exploratory therapy is equivalent to conversion therapy.
 What do you think about this?"

 In a Washington Post op-ed, Paul Garcia-Ryan, a detransitioner and the board president of Therapy First, stated that the organization has a membership of over 300 clinicians across 36 states and 14 countries.
 In Ryan's opinion, the organization advocates for quality mental health care for gender-dysphoric youth and does not practice conversion therapy.
 Ryan claims the organization has faced false accusations of affiliations with the religious right and practicing conversion therapy, as well as silencing and intimidation attempts.
 Ryan does not believe people under the age of 25 should be allowed to transition, socially or medically, without undergoing exploratory therapy first.